How Nurses Decipher Investments

 Img: Investment Deciphering Key © Nurses Investing For Wealth

-Step 2: Where To Look When Title Doesn’t Specify Stock or Bond
+Step 2: Where To Look When Investment Title Doesn’t Specify Stock or Bond

 When your fund name does not specify if it’s a stock or bond, you have to research further.
 This happens commonly for investments that contain both stocks and bonds.
 Target Date Funds are a good example.